odb9402/CNNPeaks/README.md

 Labeled data
 ---------------
 CNN-peaks uses labeled data which has its own format.
-All these approach that use labeled data for marking is from [1].
+All these approaches that use labeled data for marking are from [1].
 Examples of labeled data is as the following below.
 (It based on ASCII)

 > chr1:1,000,000-1,100,000 peaks K562